Install SQL Server Machine Learning Services on Windows

 You can restart the service using the right-click Restart command for the instance in SSMS, or by using the Services panel in Control Panel, or by using SQL Server Configuration Manager.

-Check the installation status of the instance in custom reports or setup logs.
+Check the installation status of the instance in the setup logs.

 Use the following steps to verify that all components used to launch external script are running.

-In SQL Server Management Studio, open a new query window, and run the following command:
+In SQL Server Management Studio or Azure Data Studio, open a new query window, and run the following statement: